-- The day-to-day operation of the SEND policy. - Ensuring all staff understand their responsibilities to children with SEN and the settings approach to identifying SEN - Co-ordinating provision for the children with SEN.D - Maintaining detailed records of the provision made for children with SEND and overseeing records, ensuring they are collected, recorded and updated. - Liaising with parents of children with SEND - Informing staff of changes, developments and new issues within SEN, giving advice and support. - Liaising with external agencies. - Acting as the Lead Practitioner where necessary - Planning and preparing for transition to a new setting
+- The day to day operation of the SEND policy. - Liaising, advising and working closely with all members of staff. - Co-ordinating provision for the children with SEN.D - Maintaining detailed records of the provision made for children with SEND and overseeing records, ensuring they are collected, recorded and updated. - Liaising with parents of children with SEND - Informing staff of changes, developments and new issues within SEN, giving advice and support. - Liaising with external agencies. - Acting as the Lead Practitioner where necessary